benfertig/timestamper/README.md

 python -u TimeStamper.py
 ```

 The program should now open in a new Window.
-If you would like to build your own executable (.exe) from this code, continue with the instructions below.
+If you would like to build your own standalone executable (.exe) from this code, continue with the instructions below.

 ### Building from source on Windows
 The Windows executable for this program was made using auto-py-to-exe, which you can install with pip.
 Type the following command from a Command Prompt window: